 Studying Data Science in South Carolina

+Tech facilities like SC Innovation Hub and the South Carolina Research Authority (SCRA) are helping to fuel data science in the state.
 The Charleston Digital Corridor is becoming a worldwide phenomenon, biotech and life sciences sectors are humming, and the CharlestonWorks™ directory is packed with tech-related companies who are hiring.
-Google has a center in Goose Greek and Googlefest stops by the city every spring.
-Silicon Harbor even has its own magazine.
+Google has a center in Berkeley County.

 Data Science Research & Initiatives at South Carolina Universities

-When it comes to data science research, South Carolina universities often have certain sweet spots:
+When it comes to data science research, South Carolina universities often have initiatives:

-- University of South Carolina (USC) & Business: For future data titans, the Moore School of Business has a Center for Applied Business Analytics and a Risk and Uncertainty Management Center.
+- University of South Carolina (USC) & Business: For future data analysts, the Moore School of Business has a Center for Applied Business Analytics and a Risk and Uncertainty Management Center.
 Startup founders will also find support at the Faber Entrepreneurship Center and the hyper-active USC/Columbia Technology Incubator.

 - Medical University of South Carolina (MUSC) & Bioinformatics: MUSC’s Department of Public Health Sciences has an abiding commitment to biostatistics, bioinformatics, and epidemiology.
-You’ll see evidence of this in the Biomedical Informatics Center, the Bioinformatics Core (MBC), and the joint PhD in Biomedical Data Science and Informatics that MUSC offers with Clemson.
+You’ll see evidence of this in the Biomedical Informatics Center and the Bioinformatics Shared Resource

 - Clemson University & Genomics: Using the powers of its Palmetto Cluster, Clemson is doing some fascinating stuff with big data at the Institute of Translational Genomics (ITG).

 But Clemson goes above and beyond.
-Its Social Media Listening Institute is all over social technologies; the School of Computing has a number of data science research labs; the Watt Family Innovation Center is partners with the SAS® Institute; and Clemson’s C-Light website maintains a catalog of international big data science programs.
+Its Social Media Listening Center is all over social technologies; the School of Computing has a number of data science research labs; the Watt Family Innovation Center is partnered with the SAS® Institute; and Clemson’s C-Light website maintains a catalog of international big data science programs.

 Online Data Science Programs in South Carolina